-As I am perfecting my “Feast of the Seven Fishes” blog, I knew it would not be complete without an Grilled Octopus Salad.
-One problem, however.
-I never made octopus in my life.
-I knew I wanted one that was cleaned…no way I was going to “butcher” my own.
-I also knew that I needed to boil it.
+As I am perfecting my Feast of the Seven Fishes blog, I just knew it would not be complete without a Grilled Octopus Salad.
+However, there was a slight problem.
+I never prepared octopus in my life.
+In addition, I knew I wanted to start with an octopus that was already cleaned.
+There was no way I was going to “butcher” my own.
+After watching numerous episodes of Food Network, I knew I would need to boil it.

 Add the octopus to the dressing.
 Toss to coat.
-Serve at room temperature…ENJOY!
-Isn’t this Grilled Octopus Salad a thing of BEAUTY?
+Serve this amazing Grilled Octopus Salad at room temperature.
+ENJOY!

 I am more than just recipes.
 I love fashion and style too!
 Most importantly, I love my Family (my Hubby and my Fur Babies).
 My Husband (aka my “Kitchen Bitch”) means the world to me.
 He’s pretty damn cool too.
 Not only is he one of the nicest guys you will ever meet, he also has had a lengthy career in professional hockey.
 Not only winning two Stanley Cups with the Pittsburgh Penguins in the early ’90’s, but most recently winning the Calder Cup with the Charlotte Checkers, amongst many other accolades.
 If you live in Charlotte and play hockey, or have a family member who plays, be sure to contact him.
 He is known as one of the best skate sharpeners in the world!